Italy orders 2 Russian Embassy officials expelled for spying - WTMJ

 Associated Press

-ROME (AP) — Italy on Wednesday ordered two Russian Embassy officials expelled and arrested an Italian Navy captain on spying charges after police caught the Italian allegedly giving classified documents to one of the Russians in exchange for money.
+ROME (AP) — Italy ordered two Russian Embassy officials expelled Wednesday and arrested an Italian Navy captain on spying charges after police caught the Italian allegedly giving classified documents to one of the Russians in exchange for money.

+Foreign Minister Luigi Di Maio told a joint session of the Italian Parliament’s foreign relations committees that the incident was a “hostile act of extreme gravity.”

-The Italian Foreign Ministry said it summoned Russian Ambassador Sergey Razov, and protested the “grave incident” after a sting operation on the outskirts of Rome allegedly caught the Italian and one of the Russians in what police said was a “clandestine operation” to exchange the documents late Tuesday.
+The Italian Foreign Ministry said it summoned Russian Ambassador Sergey Razov to protest the “grave incident” after a sting operation on the outskirts of Rome allegedly caught the Italian and one of the Russians in a “clandestine operation” to exchange the documents and cash late Tuesday.

-Italy’s Carabinieri paramilitary police said in a statement that the Italian naval officer, who is a frigate captain, had been arrested.
+Italy’s Carabinieri paramilitary police said the Italian naval officer, who is a frigate captain, had been arrested.
 The Russian observed with him, a member of the Russian armed forces stationed at the Russian Embassy in Italy, was initially detained but not immediately placed under arrest given his diplomatic status.

-He was ordered expelled along with another Russian Embassy official allegedly involved, Foreign Minister Luigi Di Maio said in a Facebook post.
-Di Maio didn’t provide details about the suspected role of the second Russian.

-Italy’s special operations forces in Rome staged the operation “during a clandestine operation between the two, surprising them red-handed immediately after the handing over of classified documents by the Italian official in exchange for a sum of money,” said a statement from the Carabinieri paramilitary police.

 The Carabinieri said both were accused of “serious crimes concerning espionage and state security.”